MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/05-2-Sequences.md

 To make the sequence available for sellers to use, activate the sequence.

 1. Select **Activate** on the command bar.
-2. Select **I understand**, and then **Activate** in the pop-up.
+2. Select **I understand**, then select **Activate**.
-3. Your sequence will now have a green bar at the top telling you that the sequence was successfully activated.
+3. Verify that a green confirmation bar appears at the top of the sequence indicating that the sequence was successfully activated.

 ### Task 5: Connect the sequence to a segment